Frequently Asked Questions

 I have been accepted - what do I do now?

 As a non-immigrant student you will need a Certificate of Eligibility from CMU to apply for a student visa.
 In most cases, the Office of International Education (OIE) is responsible for generating your document.

-Graduate students admitted for Spring 2020 will receive information regarding OIE's new e-Form document submission process.
+Graduate students admitted for Fall 2020 will receive information regarding OIE's new e-Form document submission process.
 Once the admitting department submits a request to OIE, students will receive an email with details on how to log-in to the MyOIE portal to complete the required forms.
 The student will complete the information form and ask their financial sponsor (if applicable) to complete the affidavit and provide verification of available finances.
 These materials will be attached to the online form and submitted electronically.
 OIE reserves the right to request original documentation if needed.

 When will I get my I-20?

 There are several steps involved in processing the I-20.
 Once OIE receives the completed New Student Initial Document Request E-Form , Affidavit of Support for Financial Sponsor, original financial supporting documents and a copy of the passport from the student along with data from the academic department we will process the I-20.
 Our goal is to process the I-20 within 6 weeks of receiving ALL necessary information from the student and the Office of Admissions and/or the admitting academic department.